 Finally, ask others to read your application before you submit it.
 It is wise to ask someone in your field to read it for content and someone outside your field to read it to see if would make sense to someone without this level of content expertise.
 Peer reviewers come with all levels of understanding.
 Never assume the peer reviewer will understand acronyms and jargon.
 It is your job to explain what you want to do in a way that any competent reader could understand.

 Awards made to the University need to be processed by one of two offices.
 The campus office responsible for submitting all proposals to government and non-profit sponsors is the Sponsored Projects Office (SPO).
 Proposals submitted to business and industry must go through the Industry Alliance Office (IAO).
 Failure to submit a proposal through one of these two offices is a University policy violation.

-Both offices require that proposals be submitted to the appropriate office for internal review and approval at least five working days before the proposal needs to be submitted to the sponsor.
+Both offices require that proposals be submitted to the appropriate office for internal review and approval at least four working days before the proposal needs to be submitted to the sponsor.
 Both offices require that the proposal be submitted using Phoebe, the UC Berkeley system for proposal approvals and routing from departments and units to SPO and IAO.If you are submitting your first proposal to a government or non-profit sponsor from Berkeley, please contact your SPO Contract and Grant Officer to obtain additional guidance.
 You can identify this contact by going to the SPO staff list and typing in the name of your department/unit at the top of the page.

 After the Award

 After the award has been received and processed by SPO or IAO, the Contracts and Grants Accounting office is responsible for invoicing the sponsor for the funds spent on the project.